RodrigoN01/sprint-1-workshop/README.md

 I was just a bit confused with the choice of terminal, I've been using zsh for quite some time and this section of the course they suggested the usage of bash, but I decided to stick with zsh since I was already used to it.

 The learning exploration was very intuitive and informative, I wouldn't change a thing.
 I'm very happy with the content the course is proving.

+## Track and Commit

+On this section, we've covered the concepts of stage and commit.

+When you commit a file you are concluding the changes you've made on the code and getting ready to be push to the remote repo.
+Commits are always followed by a descriptive message.

+Stage is basically prepare your files to be committed, so whenever you make a change to your code you will first add or stage those files and then commit with a message to describe the changes you've made.